scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/14/17
+Today, I learned how to properly do the box and dot code.
+My code was incorrect in the end.
+I was trying to get the hoizontal dots to show up, but it only worked with 2 across.
+I was trying to multiply rather than use loops.
+I was trying to do print((x) * (y)) to get it to go down and right, but this does not work.
+I also learned about password crackers.
+I tried finding the password to the classword wifi, and worked very long.
+I was about to shut it down, and at one point was doing it wrong.
+I then tried password.
+The password was password, the most common password used.
+I tried this before in a list, but since I was doing it wrong, it would have never worked.
+I tried hard today, and learned that coding always gets harder.
+There is no easy way to do it, I just have to keep trying different ways.
+I have to look at the big picture and try to find a way to make it work in order.

+# Reflection
 ## 7/13/17
 Today, I learned about loops.
 A loop makes a function run until a code tells it to stop.
 We did a few practice programs that invoved repeating numbers, then started the dot project.
 I was so close to finishing the project, but time ran out and I needed to write the reflection.
 My problem was in the print statement in the last line of code.
 This was my issue with the clock project too.
 I was one piece away from finishing, and I could not figure out what was wrong.
 With this project, I need to figure out how to get the x value because it goes down but not right.
 I tried multiplying, adding, and many other ways, but ended up with the same problem.
 I am hoping to figure this out soon.
 I believe that multiplying the y by 2 or squaring it to make it stretch to whatever the y is.